 How to bypass VPN blocks

-- Sign up to a provider with features for bypassing VPN blocks.
-Our #1 suggestion is NordVPN with its obfuscated servers, available for 68% off!
+- Sign up for a provider with features for bypassing VPN blocks.
+Our #1 suggestion is NordVPN with its obfuscated servers, available for 69% off

-- Download the VPN software on your main browsing device
+- Download the VPN software on your primary browsing device

 - Enjoy the web privately without restrictions!